-In this article, we have discussed how we can deploy the Palo Alto Virtual Firewall in VMWare workstation.
-It is required that you have a minimum of 8 GB of RAM and i5 or i7 processor in order to deploy Palo Alto in VMWare.
+In this article, we have discussed how we can deploy the Palo Alto Virtual Firewall in the VMWare workstation.
+It is required that you have a minimum of 8 GB of RAM and an i5 or i7 processor in order to deploy Palo Alto in VMWare.
 If you have any difficulties in deploying the firewall in VMware, you can comment in the comment box!

 Did you found this article helpful.
 Just comment in the comment box!